Chapter 3 Extra Practice

 31+

-a.
-Suppose that one person from the study is randomly selected.
+1. Suppose that one person from the study is randomly selected.
 Find the probability that person smoked 11 to 20 cigarettes per day.

-b.
-Find the probability that the person was Latino.
+2. Find the probability that the person was Latino.

-7. The figure below contains the number of crimes per 100,000 inhabitants from 2008 to 2011 in the U.S. [2]
+7. The figure below contains the number of crimes per 100,000 inhabitants from 2008 to 2011 in the US.[2]

 Year Robbery Burglary Rape Vehicle Total